 Intra-band non-contiguous carrier aggregation: non-contiguous carriers aggregated in the same operating band.

-Lower edge: the lowest frequency in the base station RF bandwidth, or the lowest frequency in the channel bandwidth of a single E-UTRA carrier, used as a frequency reference point for transmitter and receiver requirements.

 Lower sub-block edge: the frequency at the lower edge of one sub-block.

-It is used as a frequency reference point for both transmitter and receiver requirements.
+NOTE – It is used as a frequency reference point for both transmitter and receiver requirements.

-Lowest carrier: the carrier with the lowest carrier centre frequency transmitted/received in a specified operating band.
+Lowest carrier: carrier with the lowest carrier centre frequency transmitted/received in a specified operating band.

-Maximum Base Station RF bandwidth: the maximum RF bandwidth supported by a BS within each supported operating band.
+Maximum Base Station RF bandwidth: maximum Base station bandwidth supported by a BS within each supported operating band.

-Maximum output power: the mean power level per carrier of the base station measured at the antenna connector in a specified reference condition.
+Maximum output power: mean power level per carrier of the base station measured at the antenna connector in a specified reference condition.

 Maximum radio bandwidth: maximum frequency difference between the upper edge of the highest used carrier and the lower edge of the lowest used carrier.

-Mean power: when applied to E-UTRA transmission this is the power measured in the channel bandwidth of the carrier.
-The period of measurement shall be at least one subframe (1ms), unless otherwise stated.
+Mean power: power measured in the channel bandwidth of the carrier.

+NOTE – The period of measurement shall be at least one subframe (1ms), unless otherwise stated.

 Multi-band Base Station: Base Station characterized by the ability of its transmitter and/or receiver to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different non-overlapping operating band than the other carrier(s).

-Multi-band transmitter: transmitter characterized by the ability to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different non-overlapping operating band than the other carrier(s).
+Multi-band transmitter: transmitter characterized by the ability to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different operating band (which is not a sub-band or superseding-band of another supported operating band) than the other carrier(s).

-Multi-band receiver: receiver characterized by the ability to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different non-overlapping operating band than the other carrier(s).
+Multi-band receiver: receiver characterized by the ability to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different non operating band (which is not a sub-band or superseding-band of another supported operating band) than the other carrier(s).

 Non-contiguous spectrum: spectrum consisting of two or more sub-blocks separated by sub-block gap(s).

-Occupied bandwidth: the width of a frequency band such that, below the lower and above the upper frequency limits, the mean powers emitted are each equal to a specified percentage β/2 of the total mean power of a given emission.
+Occupied bandwidth: width of a frequency band such that, below the lower and above the upper frequency limits, the mean powers emitted are each equal to a specified percentage β/2 of the total mean power of a given emission.

-Operating band: a frequency range (paired or unpaired) that is defined with a specific set of technical requirements, in which E-UTRA operates.
+Operating band: frequency range (paired or unpaired) that is defined with a specific set of technical requirements, in which E-UTRA operates.

 NOTE – The operating band(s) for an E-UTRA BS is declared by the manufacturer according to the designations in Tables 1-1 and 1-2.

-Output power: the mean power of one carrier of the base station, delivered to a load with resistance equal to the nominal load impedance of the transmitter.
+Output power: mean power of one carrier of the base station, delivered to a load with resistance equal to the nominal load impedance of the transmitter.

-Rated output power: rated output power of the base station is the mean power level per carrier that the manufacturer has declared to be available at the antenna connector.
+Rated output power: mean power level per carrier that the manufacturer has declared to be available at the antenna connector.

-Reference bandwidth: the bandwidth in which an emission level is specified.
+Reference bandwidth: RF bandwidth in which an emission level is specified.

-RRC filtered mean power: the mean power as measured through a root raised cosine filter with roll-off factor  and a bandwidth equal to the chip rate of the radio access mode.
+RRC filtered mean power: mean power as measured through a root raised cosine filter with roll-off factor  and a bandwidth equal to the chip rate of the radio access mode.

 NOTE – The RRC filtered mean power of a perfectly modulated W-CDMA signal is 0.246 dB lower than the mean power of the same signal.

-Sub-block: this is one contiguous allocated block of spectrum for use by the same base station.
+Sub-block: one contiguous allocated block of spectrum for use by the same base station.
 There may be multiple instances of sub-blocks within an RF bandwidth.

-Sub-block bandwidth: the bandwidth of one sub-block.
+Sub-block bandwidth: RF bandwidth of one sub-block.